Deciding whom to marry is one of the most important decisions a person has to make.

 Do have a clear and correct intention

-Prophet Muhammad (peace and blessings be upon him) taught us that actions are judged by their intentions, and getting married is no exception.
+The Prophet Muhammad (SAW) taught us that actions are judged by their intentions, and getting married is no exception.

 DON’T forget the proper Islamic guidelines about how to communicate